ISISComputingGroup/ibex_developers_manual/Client-Release-Tests.md

     1. Verify that no issues arise on starting a scripting window (e.g. `init_[INST]` is loaded correctly)
     1. Genie is available via the `g` prefix: try `g.get_blocks()`
     1. Instrument scripts are available via the `inst` prefix. **DO NOT** use one of the existing instrument scripts as it could trigger unwanted changes on the instrument.
 Create a test script in `C:\Instrument\Settings\config\NDX[INST]\Python\inst` and run that.
+1. View the current config make sure it looks sensible.

 ### LARMOR